Division of Family Planning

 As the oldest public hospital in the United States, Bellevue has a rich history of pioneering care for underserved individuals in the New York City area, which includes establishing the country’s first maternity ward in 1799.
 Bellevue’s Contraception Clinic, opened by Gordon Douglas, MD, in 1958, was one of the first in the country.
 The Division of Family Planning was later established by Livia S. Wan, MD, largely because of her pioneering work in the field.

-Today, as a result of Bellevue’s status as the referral hospital for NYC Health + Hospitals, the Reproductive Choice Clinic receives frequent referrals of the most medically complicated patients who cannot be safely cared for at outside facilities.
+Today, as a result of Bellevue’s role as the referral hospital for NYC Health + Hospitals, the Reproductive Choice Clinic receives frequent referrals of the most medically complicated patients who require hospital-based care.

 Our Patient Advocacy